jcartledge/sublime-worksheet/README.md

 ## Usage

-Sublime Worksheet provides a single command, `Evaluate worksheet`, which you can access from the command palette (<kbd>CMD-SHIFT-P</kbd> / <kbd>CTRL-SHIFT-P</kbd>).
+Sublime Worksheet provides two commands which you can access from the command palette (<kbd>CMD-SHIFT-P</kbd> / <kbd>CTRL-SHIFT-P</kbd>):

+### `Worksheet: Evaluate worksheet`

-The syntax setting of the current document is used to determine which interpreter to run, so make sure this is set correctly.
+Passes the contents of the current document line by line to the interpreter which matches its syntax setting.

+Results are inserted as comments directly below the statement, as they would appear if you were enteringthe in the REPL.

 You don't need to save the document before running `Evaluate worksheet`, but if it has been saved then imports/requires/includes relative to the file should work.

 Any errors or timeouts will cause evaluation to stop and the error to be writtn to the document.
 A timeout occurs if the REPL hasn't returned a result for an evaluated line after 10 seconds.

+### `Worksheet: Clear worksheet results`

+Removes comments inserted by evaluating the worksheet.

 ## Contributing